• Skip to primary navigation

 • 1 teaspoon cumin seeds

-• 2 Thai green chilli split lengthwise or chopped
+• 3 green chillies Thai chillies, split lengthwise or chopped

 Instructions

-• Heat oil in a saucepan and add the whole spices.
-Let them sizzle for a few seconds, then add the grated ginger and green chillies.
+• Add the ginger and green chillies.
 Sauté for a few seconds.

-• Switch the pot to sauté (normal) and add the whole spices.
-Let them sizzle for a few seconds, then add the grated ginger and green chillies.
+• Add the ginger and green chillies.
 Sauté for a few seconds.

 Notes

-1. Do use Basmati rice for all your pulao recipes.
-It is the best rice for Indian recipes.
+1. Do use long-grain white Basmati rice for this recipe.
+It is the best rice for making pulao.

-2. Serve peas pulao with a simple coriander chutney and/or yogurt raita and a salad.
+6. Serve the pulao with a simple coriander chutney and/or raita and a simple chopped salad.
 These accompaniments really enhance the taste of the pulao.

 Nutrition